Why Typography Is Important For Your Brand?

 Did you spot any difference in the above picture?
 Why does it feel odd?

 So, fonts are to typefaces like words are to sentences.
-These typefaces are of many kinds, and each one of them is special in their own way.
+These typefaces are of many kinds, and each one of them is special in its own way.
 You see, different typefaces exude different meanings, they set a tone and help in evoking emotions.

 The above example merely touches upon the fact as to why typography should never be an after-thought.
 Since typography is everywhere for everyone to see, it is quite a powerful tool that a company should use while branding.